 For an investment, this is the risk that, in the event of failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The District's policy is to secure its investments through third-party custody and safekeeping procedures with an institution designated as the primary agent.
 The primary agent issues a safekeeping receipt listing the specific instrument, the interest rate, the maturity, the CUSIP number, and other pertinent information.

-The above fair values of deposits and investments are summarized on the accompanying statement of net position as follows:
+Deposits are summarized on the accompanying statement of net position as follows: